Top 10 Emerging Technologies That Will Define the Next Decade

 3. Accessibility: Quantum computers are still expensive and not widely available.

 Despite these hurdles, companies like IBM, Google, and Microsoft are making rapid progress in building more stable and scalable quantum systems.
-For example, IBM’s Quantum Roadmap outlines their plans to achieve quantum advantage.

 The Future of Quantum Computing